codeinsightsorg/codeinsights/README.md

 ## About The Project

 CodeInsightsJS aims to help developers overcome the challenge of not being able to gain a high-level overview of their projects.
 This is particularly useful for large projects consisting of thousands of files, where it can be difficult to identify specific problematic areas, detect anomalies in the code, or obtain a macroscopic understanding of the project.
+CodeInsightsJS aims to help developers overcome the challenge of not being able to gain a high-level overview of their projects.
+This is particularly useful for large projects consisting of thousands of files, where it can be difficult to identify specific problematic areas, detect anomalies in the code, or obtain a macroscopic understanding of the project.

 ### Features

 CodeInsightsJS analyzes your repository and generates metrics using built-in plugins that output raw data.
 You can obtain a wide range of information, including:
+CodeInsightsJS analyzes your repository and generates metrics using built-in plugins that output raw data.
+You can obtain a wide range of information, including:

 - Number of imports and import information, which can be used to generate the top imports
 - File and line of code data to determine the largest files and functions
 - Angular support, providing the number of components
+- HTML analysis, giving tag information to determine the most used tags by searching for specific prefixes (e.g., if your design system component library prefix is "cx-", you can identify the top component usage in the design system)
 - HTML analysis, giving tag information to determine the most used tags by searching for specific prefixes (e.g., if your design system component library prefix is "cx-", you can identify the top component usage in the design system)
 - Ability to create custom plugins and generate any desired metrics from the code